SofieTorch/epub_decoder/README.md

 However, you can learn more about in the [EPUB3 official specification documentation](https://www.w3.org/TR/epub-33) and [EPUB Media Overlays documentation](https://www.oreilly.com/library/view/epub-3-best/9781449329129/ch01.html).

-> [!IMPORTANT]
+### Contributing

-> If you have any request or find some bug, feel free to open a new issue 😉.
+- If you have any request or find some bug, feel free to open a new issue.

-> [!TIP]
-> If you found this package useful, star this repo and drop a like in pub.dev! 🌟.
+- if you want to contribute, open a new issue with your proposal and if approved, continue with a pull request 😉.